+Cannabis compounds like cannabinoids are lipid soluble, and bind to fats.
 Coconut oil has a high concentration of fatty acids, or saturated fats, which are great for cannabinoids to bind to.

 Compared to olive oil, which usually contains a saturated fat content of less than 20%, or butter, with about 60% saturated fats, coconut oil usually contains over 80% saturated fats.
 This means coconut oil can retain more cannabinoids during infusion, making it more potent.